RafalGlowka/superhero/README.md

 Further developement should be focused on:
-* Unit tests
 * detect
+* androidTests
-* Support for animations and transitions.
+* Support for animations and transitions
 * More consistent form of FlowInstance
+* Prepare few branch-es with different set of components